Jumatatu Poe, 2012 Pew Fellow. Photo by Colin Lenton.

 Flight Attendants duet.
 Excerpt from SCUBA tour.
 Courtesy of idiosynCrasy productions.

 "I am not celebrating the human body; that is not my creative interest.
 I am interested in transformation."

-A young choreographer who has already produced such provocative, experimental dance works as FLATLAND 2010 and The Flight Attendants, Poe (b.
-1982) has spent the past few years studying and researching J-Sette—an underground dance form borne from Southern drill team and majorette events, and developed socially in gay, African-American clubs.
-The tight and meticulous movements of J-Sette, interrupted by hugely explosive moments, were woven directly into Poe’s recent Center-funded project, Private Places, which premiered at the 2012 Philadelphia Fringe Festival.
+A young choreographer who has already produced such provocative, experimental dance works as FLATLAND 2010 and The Flight Attendants, Poe has spent the past several years studying and researching J-Sette—an underground dance form born from Southern drill team and majorette events, and developed socially in gay, African American clubs.
+The tight and meticulous movements of J-Sette, interrupted by hugely explosive moments, were woven directly into Poe’s Center-funded project, Private Places, which premiered at the 2012 Philadelphia Fringe Festival.
 In summer 2013, he worked in residence in the city of Neuss, Germany, working on J-Sette choreography with fellow artist Jermone “Donte” Beacham.
 In the spring of 2014, he performed with choreographer and dancer niv Acosta at AUX Performance Space as part of the Center-funded AUX Curatorial Fellowship Program.
 Poe received a Center Project grant in 2017 to create Let 'im Move You: This Is a Formation, further exploring J-Sette in contemporary performance.
 Poe has performed across the US and in Europe and is the founder and co-director of Philadelphia-based dance/theater company idiosynCrazy productions.
 He holds an MFA in dance from Temple University and currently teaches at Swarthmore College.